 Dental emergencies can happen at virtually any time.
 Kids playing sports, roughhousing with siblings, or falling while riding a bike are all scenarios in which a dental-related accident can happen.
 These accidents can result in teeth chipping, breaking, or cracking.
 In more severe circumstances, a permanent tooth may be knocked out completely.

 If your child’s permanent tooth does fall out, immediately call the dentist for an emergency appointment and retrieve the tooth.
 Place the tooth in a glass of milk, saline solution, or clean water.
 The dentist may be able to place the permanent tooth back into the socket, allowing it to reattach with the help of a retainer.
 Although there’s only so much a parent can do to avoid dental emergencies, a custom mouthguard is a great option to help prevent sports-related injuries.
+Check out more tips to keep your child’s smile safe.

 4. Pediatric Gingivitis and Gum Disease